LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Approach

 \subsection{Global Property Verification}

 Given a global property $\varphi(\tilde{p})$, this component assesses the level of satisfaction for each percentage of network predictions, denoted by $\hat{\mathcal{Y}} = (y_{L+1}, \ldots, y_{L+\tau})$, with respect to a specified property $\varphi$.
-The property $\varphi$ is induced by the input sequence $\mathcal{X} = (x_1, \ldots, x_L)$, and its satisfaction level indicates how well the predicted sequence $\hat{\mathcal{Y}}$ for the next $\tau$ time-steps adheres to the property when conditioned on the input sequence $\mathcal{X}$.
+Given an input history $\mathcal{X} = (x_1, \ldots, x_L)$, the temporal logic formula $\varphi$ is defined over the resulting predicted trace $\hat{\mathcal{Y}}$, and its satisfaction value quantifies the degree to which $\hat{\mathcal{Y}}$ over the next $\tau$ time steps satisfies $\varphi$ under the condition that $\mathcal{X}$ is provided as the preceding context.
 This framework enables us to quantify the degree to which the network's predictions align with the desired property.
 We formalize the concept of a robustness score $\theta$ in Definition~\ref{def:robustness-score}.